 Some portfolio managers look at the fundamentals of individual stocks, while others invest based on technical analysis.
 Fundamentalists spend time poring over annual reports and visiting companies in an effort to glean information about a company's financial health.
 Technical analysts pore over charts of stock prices and economic data in an attempt to divine future trends.
 Technical analysis has seen a resurgence in use due to the prevalence of accurate real time market information.

 This technique used commonly by fixed income managers involves forecasting and analyzing the direction of the change in interest rates, the degree of the change across maturities and the timing of the change.
 Interest rate predictions have far-reaching effects, but can also directly impact prices of financial instruments like bonds.
 A correct forecast on interest rates can have a significant effect on a portfolio’s incremental returns.

 Many experts encourage diversification in many aspects including investment style, geographic scope, industry and asset class.
 Financial services professionals, including financial advisors and investment brokers, have been specifically trained to address and plan for all the considerations above.
-Please consult a financial professional in your area to assist you with constructing an appropriate portfolio mix of NexGen Funds.
+Please consult a financial professional in your area to assist you with constructing an appropriate portfolio mix.